saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 In this chapter, I will touch on the different parts of the Nix ecosystem, give a quick example of each and explain how they fit together.

+- Click [Here](https://saylesss88.github.io/rss.xml), or the logo on the top right, next to print for the RSS feed.

 <details>
 <summary>
 - ✔️: Will indicate an expandable section, click the little triangle to expand.